HiwotBelay/hackathon-proj/README.md

 # 🐾 Digital Pet Twin Challenge: 3D Pet Experience

 Welcome to the **Digital Pet Twin Challenge**!
-This project delivers a **fun and interactive 3D virtual pet experience**, where users can engage with a customizable cat or dog or bird in a beautifully animated world...
+This project delivers a **fun and interactive 3D virtual pet experience**, where users can engage with a customizable cat or dog or bird in a beautifully animated world.
 ---

 ## ✨ Project Highlights